mlarosa2/Crosstie/README.md

 end
 ```

-Example of the Flash being rendered in a view:
+Example of the Flash being rendered in a view (see views/dogs_controller/new.html.erb for more):
 ```
 <% if flash[:errors] %>
   <% flash[:errors].each do |error| %>